Diagnosis of bacteremia and septicemia in adults and children (including neonates)

 Severe trauma, major burns, multiorgan failure, or major surgery can cause procalcitonin (ProCT) elevations in the absence of sepsis.
 After removal of the noxious stimulus, ProCT should start to decrease.

-Patients with untreated end-stage renal failure may have ProCT levels greater than 0.15 ng/mL in the absence of infection or severe inflammation.
-Within 3 hemodialysis treatments this should fall to the normal reference range.
-End-stage renal failure patients on stable hemodialysis or peritoneal dialysis treatments have ProCT levels similar to healthy adults with normal renal function.
+Patients with untreated end-stage kidney failure may have ProCT levels greater than 0.15 ng/mL in the absence of infection or severe inflammation.
+Within 3 hemodialysis treatments, this should fall to the normal reference range.
+Patients with end-stage kidney failure who are on stable hemodialysis or peritoneal dialysis treatments have ProCT levels similar to healthy adults with normal kidney function.

 Patients with medullary thyroid carcinoma or, very rarely, islet cell tumors may have significant elevations in ProCT in the absence of sepsis.
 In certain cases, these levels may exceed 10,000 ng/mL.